redox-os/orbtk-book/src/ch02-02-workspace-orbtk_core.md

 it with the corresponding translation string (the target value).
 Dictionaries are used to organize the keys as word lists.

-OrbTK's `localization` implementation has choosen to persitently store the translation strings inside a `ron` file.
-When introducing the new syntax structure used inside a `ron` filetype, it was one goal of the authors to easily match rust types to ron types.
+OrbTK's `localization` implementation has choosen to persitently store the translation strings inside a [`RON`][ron] file.
+When introducing the new syntax structure used inside a `RON` filetype, it was one goal of the authors to easily match rust types to ron types.
+That is exactly the development goal from the RON authors:

+  "RON is a simple readable data serialization format that looks similar to Rust syntax.
+It's designed to support all of Serde's data model, so structs, enums, tuples, arrays, generic maps, and primitive values."

 You can save each supported language in its individual ron file.
 The language files need to be distinctable.
 A natural way to implement this requirement